galzw/Wave-height-analysis---Time-series-modeling/README.md

 3. **Model Selection**
    - Chose an **ARFIMA(p, d, q)** model due to long-memory characteristics.
-   - Since data had large gaps, predictions were **conditional** on the previous two real (not predicted) values.
    - Implemented **fractional differencing** before estimation.
    - Performed a **grid search** over multiple `p` and `d` values.
    - Selected the model with the lowest **AIC** and **BIC** → **ARFIMA(2, 0.5, 0)**.